ccashley12/ccashley12/README.md

 - 👋 Hi, my name is Chris Ashley
 - 👀 I’m interested in becoming a Full Stack Developer
 - 🌱 I’m currently learning Full Stack Development
-- 💞️ I’m looking to start a new career in tech and acceptinhg all opporitunites that come my way.
+- 💞️ I’m looking to start a new career in tech and accepting all opporitunites that come my way.
 - 📫 How to reach me ccashley12@gmail.com

 <!---